drmonkeysee/CinyTest/README.md

 All of the Makefile artifacts are placed in a folder named **build**.

-## Repo Structure

-The CinyTest repo is structured fairly traditionally for a C/C++ project. **src** contains all source code and headers, **test** contains all test-related source code and headers, and **doc** contains a [Doxygen](http://www.doxygen.org) configuration file.
-The generated documentation is packaged as part of the zip files found under the releases tab in GitHub.

-The macOS-specific IDE files are all contained under the **mac** folder.
-There is a single Xcode project made up of the following targets:
+The Xcode project consists of the following targets:

 - **CinyTest**: main target for CinyTest source code and unit tests; builds the CinyTest static library and runs the XCTest unit tests
 - **Sample**: additional target illustrating the use of CinyTest to test a binary tree module; includes command-line binary to exercise the binary tree module and an XCTest class for bootstrapping the binary tree unit tests into Xcode

+Finally, there are precompiled zip files under the releases tab on GitHub.
+The zip files include documentation generated from the [Doxygen](http://www.doxygen.org) configuration file.

 ## Example